parthagarwal0811/sih-algorithmassassins/README.md

 - Data is processed locally or sent for deeper cloud analysis.

 - The device provides a risk alert and recommendation (e.g., “Consult a dermatologist”).

+## Datasets Used
+The project dataset is openly available on HuggingFace (Falah/skin-cancer) and (marmal88/skin_cancer).
+The former dataset is smaller and focused on binary classification (benign vs malignant).
+This simplicity is valuable in the early stages of your project.
+The latter dataset is larger and more detailed, with multiple diagnostic categories (melanoma, basal cell carcinoma, benign lesions, etc.), plus metadata like patient age, sex, and lesion location.

 ## Impact and Vision